As Der Spiegel wrote, Porto is being flooded by tourists which is good for the local economy, but it also brings a rise of tourists traps.

 - Saturdays: rojões (pork cubes cooked in pork lard) and cabrito assado no forno (baby goat cooked in the oven, it’s to die for!)

-How to get there: Aliados metro station is a 5min walk away.
+How to get there: Aliados subway station is 5 minutes walking distance.

 Cozinha do Manel

 One of the most traditional restaurants in Porto is hidden in Bonfim, the hipster neighborhood that divides the tourist area from the the oriental part of the city.
 I’m talking about Cozinha do Manel, a restaurant that has been cheering Porto’s palates for the past 30 years.

 Cozinha do Manel is one of the most welcoming traditional restaurants in Porto: you enter through a narrow hallway, from where you can take a sneak peek at the delicious desserts displayed on the fridge.
 The hallway gives access to a cozy dining room, covered in granite and tiles.